Skip to main content

 • character development

-• “The only plus side I'd say was the amount of voice acting for Yunyun and Q-chan; every one of their direct lines is voiced throughout the whole game, and their character design is nice too.”
+• “The only plus side I'd say was the amount of voice acting for Yunyun and Q-Chan; every one of their direct lines is voiced throughout the whole game.
+Their character design is nice too.”

 • “Place your expectations low for the story and the character development, which is basic.”